LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

 If you want to import a set of intents and/or entities into a domain when you add the domain (or later), you'll need to create the import file.

-If you're creating a Google sheet, add the intents to the first tab in the sheet, and name the tab "Intents."
-Then add the entities to a second tab named "Entities."
-The Google sheet must be public, i.e., with no file restrictions in place.

 The easiest way to ensure that the import file is well-formatted is to export a test domain.
 This provides you with an export file in the proper format.
 You can then use the export file to create an import file.

 The following illustrates a well-formatted intents file: